 As Project Director, Susan Moffat manages the UC Berkeley Global Urban Humanities Initiative on behalf of its principal investigators.
 She provides intellectual leadership and coordinates the academic program, organizes symposia, supports the development of publications, and conducts outreach across disciplines to faculty, graduate students, and the off-campus community.
 She is responsible for grant management, budgeting, fundraising, curriculum development, and communications.

 Susan also teaches courses in the Initiative, including a course on Cities and Bodies, an interdisciplinary colloquium and a course on mapping and storytelling.
-In Spring 2018 she will co-teach a new interdisciplinary undergraduate course that is listed in both the Landscape Architecture and Theater departments--Siteworks: Understanding Place through Design and Performance.
+In Spring 2018 she will co-taught an interdisciplinary undergraduate course that is listed in both the Landscape Architecture and Theater departments--Siteworks: Understanding Place through Design and Performance.
 Along with her collaborators, choreographer Erika Chong Shuch and urban designer Ghigo DiTommaso, she will help students develop a site-inspired performance that explores environmental and human issues at a landfill.
 Susan's research focuses on issues including perceptions of nature and culture in public space, parks, homelessness, and methods of spatial narratives.
 She has also has taught planning and leadership development at San Jose State University and UC Berkeley’s Center for Cities and Schools.

 Susan has worked in the fields of affordable housing, environmental planning, land conservation and regional planning advocacy, and journalism.
 Her writing on Asian cities, ethnicity and place, and environmental issues has been published in The Wall Street Journal, the Los Angeles Times, Fortune, Planning, and the edited collection The Misread City: New Literary Los Angeles.